rcm/rcm.github.io/CIN2526/MultiObjective.md

 # Evaluation
 - Based on dominance
-- Uses a _Pareto-rank_: number of individuals in the population that are dominated by this individuals
+- Uses a _Pareto-rank_: number of individuals in the population that are dominated by this individual
 - Ordering often uses a secondary fitness to have a total order
 - Evaluation is performed in _objective space_